MAmirEshraghi/Leukemia_Diagnosis_Application/README.md

 # Leukemia_Diagnosis_Application
-an Android-base application to diagnosis and prediction of Leukemia subtypes
+an Android-base application for diagnosing and prediction Leukemia subtypes with take the advantage of Deep Learning and Image Processing techniques.

 this repository is reserved for further information and codes